usnistgov/ndn-dpdk/iface/ethface/README.md

     sudo ip neigh replace 2001:0db8::3cfe lladdr 5e:c8:55:7a:c9:1f nud noarp dev eth1
     ```

-  * For mlx5 or af\_xdp driver and IPv4: add the IP address to the kernel using `ip addr` command, but do not create the VXLAN interface.
+  * For mlx5 or XDP driver and IPv4: add the IP address to the kernel using `ip addr` command, but do not create the VXLAN interface.
     Even if DPDK is controlling the Ethernet adapter, the kernel can still receive broadcast frames such as ARP queries and respond to them.
     In this case, it is unnecessary to configure MAC-IP binding on the IP router.